The Holy Month of Ramadan is fast approaching and Muslims around the globe will be observing Ramadan from a variety of countries and cultures.

-- A popular vegetarian option for Ramadan is plantain patties.
-They are unique and great alternative to the ever so popular alu tikki or “alur chop” made of plantain instead of potato.
-They are great as is or inside a burger bun.
+- Plantain patties are a popular vegetarian option for Ramadan.
+They are unique and a great alternative to the ever so popular alu tikki or “alur chop” made of plantain instead of potato.
+Eat them as is or inside a burger bun.

 - Boiled Chickpeas can be stored in the freezer for 2 to 3 weeks.
 Defrost in a microwave or by leaving it out at room temperature.
 You can use this for making: Hummus, Aloo Chana Chaat, Chana Masala

-- You can freeze a batch of marinated tandoori chicken, which comes in handy when you need to cook something at a short notice.
-It can be stored in the freezer for 1 week.
+- Freeze a batch of marinated tandoori chicken.
+This comes in handy when you need to cook something at a short notice.
+It can be stored in the freezer for one week.

 - Hand pies and samosas can double duty as iftar and suhoor, so there is no reason to not make them ahead of time for a stress free meal preparation during the holy month.
 You can also buy these ahead of time and store them in your freeze.
 These are always popular at iftar parties.